-This Passion Fruit Mousse Recipe is very easy to make, creamy, tangy and exotic.
-Serve it with a nice passion fruit reduction on top for irresistible flavor.
+This passion fruit mousse recipe is creamy, tangy, tropical, and incredibly easy to make.
+Serve it with a passion fruit reduction on top for an irresistible no-bake dessert.

 Passion Fruit Mousse Recipe